gdsge/gdsge.github.io/source/example/Guvenen2009/Guvenen2009.rst

 `Guvenen (2009) <https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA6658>`_ constructs a two-agent model to account for several salient features of asset pricing moments, such as high risk premium, low and relatively smooth interest rate, and countercyclical movements in risk premium and Sharpe ratio.
-Two key ingredients of his model are limited stock market participation and heterogeneity in the elasticity of inter-temporal substitution in consumption (EIS).
+The two key ingredients of his model are limited stock market participation and heterogeneity in the elasticity of inter-temporal substitution in consumption (EIS).

-When all endogenous states are pre-determined, such as capital and bond share in the current example, the expectation of future variables can be parameterized and integrated before solving the system of equation, which greatly speeds up the computation.
+When all endogenous states are pre-determined, such as capital and bond share in the current example, the expectation of future variables can be parameterized and integrated before solving the system of equilibrium equations, which greatly speeds up the computation.
 We illustrate how to use parameterized expectation with the toolbox in this example.

 .. _Guvenen2009: